TravelLifestyle

 6. Tasmania, Australia

-When most people visit Australia, they tend to stick to the famous places around Sydney and Melbourne, such as the Great Ocean Road, and Bondi Beach.
-However, the country (or continent actually!) is huge and there are many more interesting places to see and experience.
+When most people visit Australia, they usually focus on famous spots near Sydney and Melbourne, like the Great Ocean Road and Bondi Beach.
+But with Australia being such a vast country (or rather, continent!), there are so many more fascinating places to explore.

-One particularly beautiful area is the island of Tasmania.
-Located south of Melbourne, you can fly there in just about an hour, or take the much slower, but more scenic, ferry.
+One particularly stunning destination is the island of Tasmania.
+Located just south of Melbourne, it’s easily reached by a short flight or a slower—yet scenic—ferry ride.
 Once you arrive, you’ll find that the natural landscape in Tasmania is spectacular.
 The island has the most magnificent coastlines, a rich flora, and plenty of wildlife.

 You’ll have the best experience if you take things slow in a camper van, and the ultimate Tasmania itinerary takes you around the entire island in no less than a week.
 You don’t want to rush it, because part of the charm is to take long walks on the beach and have barbecues at the campground, long into the night.